A Physics-Based Continuum Model for Versatile, Scalable, and Fast Terramechanics Simulation: Methodology

 For materials undergoing finite deformation, the stress rate must be expressed in an objective (frame-independent) form.
 One commonly used objective stress rate is the \textit{Jaumann rate}.
 Under the assumption of linear hypoelasticity, a generalization of Hooke’s law provides a linear relation between the Jaumann stress rate tensor and the elastic strain rate tensor:

 where \( G \) and \( K \) are the shear and bulk moduli, respectively, \( \dot{\bm{\varepsilon}} \) is the rate of deformation tensor (symmetric part of the velocity gradient), and \( \bm{I} \) is the second-order identity tensor.
-The Jaumann rate of the Cauchy stress tensor is given by:
+The Jaumann rate of the Cauchy stress tensor is also defined as: